 five years.
 In this program, you'll pursue the advanced education needed to address

 nutritional health and well-being challenges prevalent in today’s world.

-The UND Coordinated Program in Dietetics provides you with a science-based food and
+The accelerated nutrition and dietetics degree provides you with a science-based food

-nutrition education that combines classroom learning with experience in settings such
+and nutrition education that combines classroom learning with experience in settings

 It's a fast-paced and intense program that prepares you to provide credible food and

 UND prepares you for leadership roles that address nutrition problems, develop solutions

 and measure impacts.
 In the accelerated degree program, you'll complete the requirements